numinit/CTF/CSAW-2015/memeshop.md

 ### My approach: using system() with heap spray

 Let's fill the function pointer with a pointer to `system()`.
 Since we can download any file, we can grab their version of libc and figure out with `objdump` that `system()` lives at address `0x00046640`.
 Since we can read `/proc/self/maps`, we can also figure out where libc is mapped, defeating ASLR.
 Since we only have 32 bits for the function argument, we can put it into the heap, which has addresses that fit in 32 bits.
-By reading `.bash_profile` for the CTF user, we can figure out that the flag is in `/home/ctf/flag`.
+By reading `.bash_history` for the CTF user, we can figure out that the flag is in `/home/ctf/flag`.
 We can concoct a decent argument to `system` by padding `cat /home/ctf/flag` with spaces, which will ultimately be ignored.

 To fill `types` with zeroes, we request 256 of any meme (for example, doge).
 To fill `memerz` with skeletals, we request 256 more skeletals.